 Photo Credit – Shyann Weeks

-Lee McKinney is best known for being the mastermind behind progressive metal behemoths Born Of Osiris but there’s far more to him than just heavy riffing and blistering guitar solos.
+Composer, guitarists, and all-round legend, Lee McKinney, is best known for being the mastermind behind progressive metal behemoths Born Of Osiris but there’s far more to him than just heavy riffing and blistering guitar solos.
 As well as composing, he also produces, records and engineers out of Osiris Studios which is where his solo effort ‘Infinite Mind’ was created.
 Following the completion of Born of Osiris’ latest album ‘Simulation’, Lee found himself with some time on his hands to record the solo album he’d always wanted to do since hearing Satriani’s ‘Surfing with the Alien’ and Vai’s ‘Passion and Warfare’.

 The heavy guitars that are the foundation of Born of Osiris’ sound are present and accounted for on ‘Infinite Mind’ but the album is so much more than that.
 Beautiful clean passages marry with textured synth sounds with freedom and experimentation being the main themes of the album.
 Adrián Terrazas-González of The Mars Volta fame features on several songs, making the overall sound of the album a far cry from what we’ve come to expect of the Born of Osiris guitar maestro.
 Fresh off a tour alongside fellow guitar hero Tosin Abasi’s Animals as Leaders we caught up with Lee to get the low down his recording and live setups.